stevej2608/oppen-pretty-printer/README.md

 tokens = [
     T.BEGIN(),
-    T.STRING("begin"),
+    T.STRING("begin"),T.BREAK(),
     T.STRING("x"),
     T.BREAK(), T.STRING(":="), T.BREAK(),
     T.STRING("40"),
     T.BREAK(), T.STRING("+"), T.BREAK(),
-    T.STRING("2"),
+    T.STRING("2"),T.BREAK(),
     T.STRING("end"),
     T.END(),
     T.EOF()]

 pprint(tokens)
 ```

+Result:

+    "begin x := 40 + 2 end"

+For more complex examples see the *tests* folder.

 ### Overview

 The pretty printer processes a sequence of the tokens BEGIN, END, STRING, BREAK, EOF.
 The tokens BEGIN..END define a block that can contain any number of STRING and BREAK
 tokens together with nested BEGIN..END sub-blocks.
 The pretty printer attempts
 to keep the content of blocks together on the same line.
 If this is not possible
 then the block is automatically folded and indented at a suitable BREAK.

 The STRING token holds a sequence of printable characters that will never be broken.
 The BRAKE token
 is a replacement for a sequence of non-printing, white-space, characters.
 A
 BRAKE token is nominally printed as a `single-space` or, if
 folding takes place, `new-line-with-indent-and-offset`.

 This example from Oppen's paper shows how the pretty printer deals with the same input for